-The Health Sciences Office manages all public spaces in the Health Sciences Facility in consultation with the Operation Committees overseeing space allocation and use in the facility.
-Any change in the use of space in the facility or renovations to the space must be pre-approved through the Health Sciences Office.
+The Health Sciences manages all public spaces in the Health Sciences Building in consultation with the Operation Committees overseeing space allocation and use in the facility.
+Any change in the use of space in the facility or renovations to the space must be pre-approved through the Health Sciences.

-The USask Health Sciences Office manages and operates six display monitors in the B-wing of the Health Sciences Building.
+The USask Health Sciences manages and operates six display monitors in the B-Wing of the Health Sciences Building.
 The purpose of these screens—which may be utilized by students, faculty and staff—include wayfinding, communicating greetings and good news, and promoting events, services and other pertinent initiatives within the building.

 Faculty Office Allocations

-It is the goal of the Health Sciences Operations Committees and Health Sciences Office to maximize the use of all space within the Health Sciences Building while simultaneously supporting teachers, mentors, and researchers.
-Because all office space in the Health Sciences Building is non-college and non-departmental, all office assignments for faculty and academic professionals are coordinated through through the Health Sciences Office based on the guiding principles developed and approved by the Health Science Research Operations Committee.
+It is the goal of the Health Sciences Operations Committees to maximize the use of all space within the Health Sciences Building while simultaneously supporting teachers, mentors, and researchers.
+Because all office space in the Health Sciences Building is non-college and non-departmental, all office assignments for faculty and academic professionals are coordinated through through the Health Sciences based on the guiding principles developed and approved by the Health Science Research Operations Committee.

 Key and Access Card Policy

 All keys/access cards are the property of the University and must be returned upon termination of employment.
-Obsolete or unneeded keys must be returned to the OVPH for disposal.
+Obsolete or unneeded keys must be returned to the Health Sciences main office in Room 5D30 for disposal.